nikolayg/nikgrozev-website/_posts/blog/2014-05-10-automated-cloudstone-setup-in-ubuntu-vms.md

 # Installation

-Once you have configured the CloudStone VMs you can continue with the installation.
+After configuring the CloudStone VMs, you can continue with the installation.
 The installation scripts are hosted in a
 [GitHub repository called CloudStoneSetupOnUbuntu](https://github.com/nikolayg/CloudStoneSetupOnUbuntu).
 From the installer machine you can either clone the GIT repository, or download the archive and extract it.